-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of John Wayne Airport (Airport), an enterprise fund of the County of Orange, California (County), as of and for the year ended June 30, 2017, and the related notes to the financial statements, and have issued our report thereon dated December 8, 2017.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of John Wayne Airport (Airport), an enterprise fund of the County of Orange, California (County), as of and for the year ended June 30, 2018, and the related notes to the financial statements, and have issued our report thereon dated December 5, 2018.
+Our report included an emphasis of matter paragraph stating that the financial statements of the Airport do not purport to, and do not, present fairly the financial position of the County as of June 30, 2018.
+Our report also included an emphasis of matter paragraph regarding the County's implementation of Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective July 1, 2017.